ucsb-cs56-projects/cs56-games-battleship/README.md

 	* Refactor the classes BattleshipGUI.java and GameGrid.java, if you want to change the GUI or add new features to the game like a back button
 	* Instead of continuing with using Java Swing, use JavaFX
+	* Add volume slider
+	* Revamp GUI for the boats so that it could accept different shapes and sizes of boats.
 	* See issues for other problems with the game

 Figure 0